SEMOSS/documentation/docusaurus/docs/How To/Custom Reactor.md

 ## Overview
 A reactor is a business logic unit of **[Pixel](./Pixel%20Calls.md)** which performs the desired operation for the user.
 At its core, a reactor is just a Java class file.
 A reactor file is put inside a java folder within the App folder when custom backend code is required.
-It can directly interact with the CFG AI server.
+It can directly interact with the SEMOSS server.

 Example